Frequently Asked Questions

 - As part of standard tuition and fees, each Vanderbilt student pays an activity fee.
 The fee collected helps support RSOs.
 A portion of the Activity Fee is allocated to RSOs through the Vanderbilt Student Government (VSG) AcFee Committee.
 RSOs are eligible to apply for AcFee funding each spring semester for the following academic year.

 - All student organizations are split into six subcategories: Arts, Cultural, Programming, Religious, Service, and two subcommittees for Special Interests.
 Make sure you are listed as an officer on Anchor Link to keep up with all the updates during the process.
 Information will be provided through the Anchor Link Leaders listserv.
-NOTE: to be added to the Anchor Link listserv, please fill out the appropriate form on the Student Organizations & Anchor Link page.
+NOTE: to be added to the Anchor Link listserv, please fill out the appropriate form on the Anchor Link page.

 - For the most updated information on AcFee allocation and for deadlines on application submissions, please go to the VSG AcFee website.